Enjoying Joy

 Pricing

-A shame-free, sustainable way to make this work accessible.
+A shame-free, sustainable way to make this work accessible to all.

 Money should never be the reason someone can’t learn to feel safe in joy again.

-And at the same time, my work is labor — emotional, intellectual, and energetic — and it deserves to be supported.
+And at the same time, my work is labor-intensive, (emotional, intellectual, and energetic) and it deserves to be supported.

 Adaptive pricing honors both.